 Grab a piece of your favorite fabric, cut a rectangle, and sew it on the sleaves of your sweater.
-Don’t forget to tuck in the edges, or use a fray stopper—sew-on gems, beads, and rhinestones to embellish the sweater.
+Don’t forget to tuck in the edges, or use a fray stopper.
+Further, decorate the fabric with sew-on gems, small mirrors, or colorful beads.

 Are you in for a little bling-bling?
 I admit I’m not a girly-girl, I never was.
 Pink, rhinestones, glittery stuff, feathery clothes, and too much lace are not my thing.
 I like to look at them, but I would never wear them.
 So this is for you!

-For this revamp, you can use four types of rhinestones: in a metal setting, flat back sew-on, flat back hot-fix, and rhinestone trims (single or multiple rows).
+For this revamp, you can use four types of rhinestones: in a metal setting, flat back sew-on, flat back hot-fix, and rhinestone trims (single and multiple rows or a beautiful rhinestone fringe).
 Arrange the stones as you wish and start sewing or ironing if you chose the hot-fix rhinestone.

 15. Bead split into the sides

 If you prefer subtle transformations, this one is for you.
 Grab a few larger sized seed beads, a needle, thread, scissors, and start working.

 Create a short opening at the sides.
 Start with sewing on one seed bead at the top of your cut.
 String more beads with every row, until you close the opening.
 You can add metal beads to create a fantastic adornment.